KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/README.md

 ## Session management

 The application leverages the [icza/session](https://github.com/icza/session) module to manage basic sessions for authentication purposes.
-For details on the basic authentication implementation, please refer to [auth.go](https://github.com/yonush/pwrcost/blob/main/auth.go).
+For details on the basic authentication implementation, please refer to [auth.go](https://github.com/KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/blob/main/auth.go).

+## Password hashing

+This application utilizes the [crypto/bcrypt](golang.org/x/crypto/bcrypt) module to exncrpy password entered by the user to store on the database for security reasons.
+For details in how we use this please refer to [auth.go](https://github.com/KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/blob/main/auth.go)

 ## Sample screens